granteric498/Train-Scheduler/README.md

 # Train-Scheduler
-Train schedule application incorporating Firebase that hosts arrival and departure data
+The train schedule application incorporates Firebase to host arrival and departure data.
+This app retrieves and manipulates this information with Moment.js.
+This website will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.

+Technologies used:
+HTML, CSS, Bootstrap, JavaScript, jQuery, Moment JS, Firebase